genboy/Festival/README.md

 **Festival version 2.0.0 Install**:
 *(always save copies of your previous used config.yml and areas.json before re-install)*
-1. place phar or unzipped folder in plugins folder and restart,
+1. place phar file or unzipped Festival folder with (Devtools pluginfolder) in server plugins folder and restart,
 2. after restart;
  2a. if need previous used configs and areas: delete config.json and areas.json from the root folder and put your config.yml and areas.json in Festival (root) folder